Al-Aqsa Foundation

-The al-Aqsa Foundation is an international charity established in 1997.
+The al-Aqsa Foundation (originally named Al-Aqsa E.V.) is an entity established in 1991 as a non-profit organisation that some Western governments have said is linked to Hamas.
+In 2003 the U.S. Treasury Department designated the foundation as a "Specially Designated Global Terrorist (SDGT) entity."

 The head office of the foundation was located in Germany until it was closed by the German authorities in July 2002.
 The organisation is known to have local branch offices in the Netherlands, Denmark, Belgium, Sweden, Pakistan, South Africa, Yemen and elsewhere.

 Aims

 On its website, al-Aqsa Foundation states that it is a non-political organization “providing for the religious, cultural and social needs of the poor and needy Palestinians living within the West Bank, Gaza, Lebanon and Jordan.”

 The foundation claims to be working only with “bona fide organizations that are duly registered with the appropriate local authorities.”

-Al-Aqsa Foundation maintains that its work with charitable organizations and Zakaah committees is “subject to a strict funding agreement and complete accountability and transparency on how and where the money is spent.”